shootTheLuck/MIDITracksOfFire/README.md

 - warn on close before save!

 ## Credits:
-- Easy Beat by Macility/Ergonis Software.
+- Easy Beat (c) Macility/Ergonis Software.
 - RepoMan.mid is a midi rendition of Repo Man by Iggy Pop from the "Repo-Man" soundtrack.
 Midified by me and included here for demonstration purposes only
 - Artwork and soundfonts are the work of others and licensed separately by their respective authors
 - Tribute is a song by Tenacious D